Skip to content

 Asynchronous Tests

-There is a wrapper for async tests that allows you to run small synchronous parts of your test with a shared context, an async context.
-After the test, this will run teardown hooks registered during "use(..)" calls and wait for any pending tasks tracked in the async context.
+There is a wrapper for async tests that allows you to run small synchronous parts of your test with a shared async context.
+After the test, this will run teardown hooks registered during any "use(..)" calls and wait for any pending tasks tracked in the async context.

 The example below shows a test that asserts that asynchronously loaded content is displayed correctly: